-For those who would like a longer read, here’s a chat between Catherine and blogger Donna Abel Donnabella of Living for Happiness
+For those who would like a longer read, here’s a chat between Catherine and blogger Donna Abel Donnabella of Living for Happiness from 2015.

 Why did you start blogging?

 It was a typically Irish grey and wet Sunday about 5 years ago.
 I had just discovered the world of blogging.
 I guess I was suddenly inspired to have a go!
 I didn’t think about it or plan anything.
 I just sat down and figured out how to do it and in a couple of hours there it was……. my first blogpost!

 What is the significance of the title of your blog?